open-feature/community/governance-charter.md

 ## Overview

-This document describes the bootstrap governance process under which the project will operate until the final governance process is identified.
+This document describes the governance process under which the project operates.
+It describes the election process for the _Governance Committee_ (GC) and how the committee operates.

 ## Goals

-The initial role of the governance committee is to **instantiate the formal process for OpenFeature governance**.
-In addition to defining the initial governance process, the bootstrap committee strongly believes that **it is important to provide a means for iterating** the processes defined by the governance committee.
-We do not believe that we will get it right the first time, or possibly ever, and won’t even complete the governance development in a single shot.
-The role of the governance committee is to be a live, responsive body that can refactor and reform as necessary to adapt to a changing project and community.
+The role of the _Governance Committee_ is to be a live, responsive body that can refactor and reform as necessary to adapt to a changing project and community.

 ## Governance Committee

-The _Governance Committee_ is responsible for
-representing the project,
-making a final decision if a consensus cannot be reached (see _Decision Making_), handling the Code of Conduct escalations, defining and approving with the project members the final governance model,
+The _Governance Committee_ is responsible for representing the project, making a final decision if a consensus cannot be reached (see _Decision Making_), handling the Code of Conduct escalations, defining and approving with the project members the final governance model,